Chapter 13 Store trade events and orders inside the database

 |> Map.merge(%{

-original_quantity: order.orig_qty,
+original_quantity: Decimal.new(order.orig_qty),

-executed_quantity: order.executed_qty,
+executed_quantity: Decimal.new(order.executed_qty),

-cummulative_quote_quantity: order.cummulative_quote_qty,
+cummulative_quote_quantity: Decimal.new(order.cummulative_quote_qty),

-iceberg_quantity: order.iceberg_qty
+iceberg_quantity: Decimal.new(order.iceberg_qty)

 })